kernhanda/kernhanda.github.io/_posts/2017-12-24-templates-inheritance-methods.md

 non-dependent names, while the second phase is responsible for the dependent name lookup.

-One of the reasons for this is to allow for templated code to refer to functions or classes that are visible only at the point of template instantiation, not at the point of definition.
+One of the reasons for this is to allow for template code to refer to functions or classes that are visible only at the point of template instantiation, not at the point of definition.